RapidAI/RapidOCR/docs/README_en.md

 - Based on Baidu's open source PaddleOCR model and training, anyone can use this inference library, or use Baidu's paddlepaddle framework for model optimization according to their own needs.

 ## Recently updates([more](./change_log_en.md))

+#### ✨2022-07-07 update:
+- Fix the bug of v3 rec inference in python version, and merge v3 rec and v2 rec into the same set of inference code, which is more concise and convenient.
+- Add unit test under python module
+- Add [Acknowledgement module](#Acknowledgement) to this page to thank the partners who contributed to this project.

 #### 😁2022-07-05 update:
 - Add the ability to handle single line text, for single line text, you can set your own threshold, but the detection module, direct recognition can be.
 For details, see [README](./python/README.md#configyamlconfigyaml中常用参数介绍)
 - Optimize some code logic of python, more elegant and concise.